jaiisrani/fusion/README.md

 ## Autoencoders
 A [single MATLAB file](https://github.com/jaiisrani/fusion/blob/main/autoencoders_practice.m) containing all the relevant code for implementing a generic autoencoder.
 A diagram of this autoencoder network and the training log are depicted [here](https://github.com/jaiisrani/fusion/blob/main/training%20log.png)

 Next, I train an autoencoder similar to the one above, with some values of parameters tweaked.
-The training dataset I use is the following:
+The training dataset I use is the following, and it is coded [here]():

 |       | DataPoint1 | DataPoint2 | DataPoint3 | ..... | DataPoint3000 |
 | :---: |    :---:   |    :---:   |    :---:   | :---: |    :---:      |